malgren/CSNAPNI/README.md

 Knit CSNAPNIv1.Rmd to generate the HTML model guide that will walk you through model functionality, inputs, and outputs.

-Some tabled outputs will be saved in the “OutputFiles” folder after the model is run.
+Some output matrices will be saved in the “OutputFiles” folder after the model is run.